Traceability and transparency

 Existing value chains serve the big-volume buyers first, prioritising scale and uniformity.
-In this system, crops from a number of growers are processed and combined to create a consistent product, losing their origin stories and differentiating properties along the way.
-The final product is no longer traceable, and this system provides little incentive to producers putting in the extra effort to use regenerative methods.
+In this system, crops from a number of producers are processed and combined to create a consistent product, losing their origin stories and differentiating properties along the way.
+The result is no longer traceable, and this system provides little incentive to producers putting in the extra effort to use regenerative methods.

-At the same time, buyers and brands struggle to access the traceable, regenerative ingredients they’re looking for.
+At the same time, brands struggle to access the traceable, regenerative ingredients they’re looking for.